-Wondering how to talk to pregnant women?
-Here’s a list of shit you should never say to pregnant women about their bodies and some sassy responses for my mommas-to-be!
+Here’s a list of what not to say to a pregnant woman about her body, plus some some sassy responses for my parents-to-be!

-What the actual F is up with everyone needing to make comments to pregnant women about their bodies?
-Does every meal with an expectant mama need to revolve around the size or shape of her belly?
-Is that kind of information that imperative to your relationship with her or the unborn child?
+I gotta rant about something.
+What the actual F is up with everyone needing to make comments to pregnant people about their bodies?
+Does every meal with an expectant parent need to revolve around the size or shape of their belly?
+Is that kind of information that imperative to your relationship with the parent or their unborn child?

-As I round out this pregnancy in my third trimester feeling large and uncomfortable myself, I can attest that people fucking LOVE to say shit to pregnant women about their bodies.
+When I was in my third trimester with my boys, I can attest that people LOVE to say shit to pregnant people about their bodies.
 They also like to touch, pat, and squeeze them like they would a grapefruit at Whole Foods.
-Even when it comes from a loving place, comments about pregnant women’s bodies are unsolicited, inappropriate and often just down right rude.
+Even when it comes from a loving place, comments about pregnant people’s bodies are unsolicited, inappropriate and often just downright rude.
 Hello, it’s someone’s ACTUAL growing body, not dinner table talk.
-Even when you’re thrilled to be pregnant (trust me, I AM!), it can be really hard to watch your body grow and change so rapidly.
+Even when you’re thrilled to be pregnant (trust me, I WAS!), it can be really hard to watch your body grow and change so rapidly.
 Hearing comments, even well-intentioned ones, can really hurt.
-So please… just… DON’T.

-Well if you’ve never been pregnant (or even if you have and you’ve forgotten how annoying this kind of stuff is), I wanted to share a few wee pieces of advice that will help you navigate how to speak to pregnant women about their bodies.
-And for my fellow mama-to-bes, next time you get one of these ass hole remarks, here’s how to respond to them.
+Well if you’ve never been pregnant (or even if you have and you’ve forgotten how annoying this kind of stuff is), I wanted to share a few wee pieces of advice that will help you navigate what not to say to a pregnant woman about her body.
+And for my fellow parents-to-be, next time you get one of these remarks, here’s how to respond to them.

 “How much weight have you gained so far?
 Is that normal?!”

 Why this line sucks: Do you ask non-pregnant people how much weight they’ve gained in a short period of time?
 No, because you’re not a total dick.
-Maybe the woman feels bad about the pace that she’s gained that weight, whether it’s been faster or slower than what all of the apps suggest is “normal”.
-You really don’t know where that momma sits in her relationship with her body, and for all you know, she could be BARELY holding on.
+Maybe the person feels bad about the pace that they’ve gained that weight, whether it’s been faster or slower than what all of the apps suggest is “normal”.
+You really don’t know where that person sits in their relationship with their body, and for all you know, they could be BARELY holding on.

-How to reply: “Oh I don’t even know, the doctor says baby is all good and I’m just listening to my body’s needs.
+How to reply: This is at the top of the list of what not to say to a pregnant woman for a reason.
+My response was always, “Oh I don’t even know, the doctor says baby is all good and I’m just listening to my body’s needs.
 That’s all that matters to me!”

 “OMG you’re so tiny for X weeks!”

-Why this sucks: I know people mean well when they tell you you’re small since being skinny is still seen as socially desirable (apparently even while pregnant!), but again, what if mom is worried about the small size of her belly?
-What if she’s unsure if this means her babe is not growing well or there’s something physically wrong?
-What if something IS physically wrong and she really doesn’t want to have to get into it with you?
+Why this sucks: I know people mean well when they tell you you’re small since being skinny is still seen as socially desirable (apparently even while pregnant!), but again, what if this parent is worried about the small size of their belly?
+What if they’re unsure if this means their babe is not growing well or there’s something physically wrong?
+What if something IS physically wrong and they really doesn’t want to have to get into it with you?